Investing in our Environment

 Beyond our carbon footprint, we have several other environmental impacts at Tungsten West.

-In line with the environmental permits and LEP, Tungsten West undertakes water quality sampling at two discharge locations on site (Elfords Pond and Tory Pond).
+Water: In line with the environmental permits and LEP, Tungsten West undertakes water quality sampling at two discharge locations on site (Elfords Pond and Tory Pond).
 Tungsten West is also monitoring water quality and flow at numerous locations along the Tory Brook and Smallhanger Brook, in addition to monitoring groundwater levels across the entire site, including on site and the surrounding perimeter.

 Restoring our natural beauty